 The little nuggets of crystallized ginger are chewy and just ideal with the simple flavor of the shortbread.Tweet This

 These are sort of bar cookies, small squares of shortbread that beg to be nibbled with a cup of coffee or mug of tea.
 I figured two per serving, but I would very much understand if that didn’t seem sufficient.
 I love the texture of these – crumbly and buttery at the same time.
 What luxury.
 And the little nuggets of crystallized ginger are chewy and just ideal with the simple flavor of the cookie dough.

 - Chewy Molasses Cookies

 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This

 - 1 cup (2 sticks) unsalted butter, at room temperature

 - ¾ cup sugar

 - ½ teaspoon salt

-2. In a large bowl, with an electric mixer, beat together the butter and sugar.
+- In a large bowl, with an electric mixer, beat together the butter and sugar.
 Beat in the salt, then the flour, and then the vanilla.
 Finally beat in the crystallized ginger.
-The dough will appear crumbly but then hold together when you ores it into a ball.
+The dough will appear crumbly but then hold together when you pinch it.